“They’re selling postcards of the hanging, they’re painting the passports brown. The beauty parlor is filled with sailors, the circus is in town.”

 “Desolation Row” is a true listening “experience.”
 By the time the song’s 11-plus minutes end, you feel like you’ve just seen a movie.
 Melodically, it’s a fairly simple song, yet it’s overstuffed with panoramic, awe-inspiring imagery.
 Dylan’s cast of characters are crammed together, but get along fine.
 The Phantom of the Opera communes with Casanova, Einstein disguises himself as Robin Hood, and Cinderella, who flirts with Romeo, resembles Bette Davis.
 Even the harmonica blast at the end is pure poetry.

-Special mention must go to Charlie McCoy, who’s fluid, almost classical guitar fills will forever be associated with the song.
+Special mention must go to Charlie McCoy, whose fluid, almost classical guitar fills will forever be associated with the song.
 McCoy’s is one of the stranger stories in rock history, as he’s better known as an accomplished harmonica player, having backed up Johnny Cash, Elvis Presley, and Paul Simon.
 He was also the longtime musical director for the show Hee Haw.
 McCoy’s guitar playing also features prominently on “Sad Eyed Lady of the Lowlands.”

 Contrast a song like “Hard Rain” or “Desolation Row” with a later-period song like the minimalist “If Not For You,” and you’ll understand the casual Dylan fan’s dilemma: “didn’t he used to write really wordy songs?
 What’s this moon-spoon stuff all about?”